 Step 8: FIE’s admissions staff will review your application within approximately 5 working days of the completion of your pre-decision application materials

 Step 9: If you meet our admissions criteria and your participation is approved, FIE’s admissions staff will change your application status to Accepted and notify you via email.
-You will be required to log back to your application, read a list of important documents and confirm your commitment to the program
+You will be required to log back into your application, read a list of important documents and confirm your commitment to the program

 Step 10: Complete post-decision application materials